wombleton/gitlaw-nz/acts/C/Crown Minerals Act 1991.md

     (3) Each person to whom this subsection applies is jointly and severally liable to comply with and perform the obligations of the permit holder under the permit, this Act, and the regulations.

-    Section 33: replaced, on 24 May 2013, by [section 26][280] of the Crown Minerals Amendment Act 2013 (2013 No 14).
+    Section 33: replaced, on 24 May 2013, by [section 26][281] of the Crown Minerals Amendment Act 2013 (2013 No 14).

-##### 33A Exercise of permit conditional on clearance from Health and Safety Regulator
+##### 33A Exercise of permit conditional on clearance from WorkSafe

-*   (1) Subsection (2) applies if the [Health and Safety in Employment Act 1992][203], or regulations made under that Act, expressly provide that the Health and Safety Regulator must give its approval or consent before an activity can be carried out and the activity is an activity of a type authorised under a permit.
+*   (1) Subsection (2) applies if the [Health and Safety in Employment Act 1992][229], or regulations made under that Act, expressly provide that WorkSafe must give its approval or consent before an activity can be carried out and the activity is an activity of a type authorised under a permit.

     (2) Despite the activity being authorised under a permit, it must not be carried out until---

-    *   (a) the Health and Safety Regulator has given its approval or consent (in respect of the requirements of the [Health and Safety in Employment Act 1992][203] or regulations made under that Act); and
+    *   (a) WorkSafe has given its approval or consent (in respect of the requirements of the [Health and Safety in Employment Act 1992][229] or regulations made under that Act); and

-    *   (b) the Health and Safety Regulator has advised the chief executive that it has given its approval or consent; and
+    *   (b) WorkSafe has advised the chief executive that it has given its approval or consent; and

-    *   (c) the chief executive has notified the permit holder of the Health and Safety Regulator's advice.
+    *   (c) the chief executive has notified the permit holder of WorkSafe's advice.

-    Section 33A: inserted, on 24 May 2013, by [section 26][280] of the Crown Minerals Amendment Act 2013 (2013 No 14).
+    Section 33A: inserted, on 24 May 2013, by [section 26][281] of the Crown Minerals Amendment Act 2013 (2013 No 14).

+    Section 33A heading: amended, on 16 December 2013, by [section 22][239] of the WorkSafe New Zealand Act 2013 (2013 No 94).

+    Section 33A(1): amended, on 16 December 2013, by [section 22][239] of the WorkSafe New Zealand Act 2013 (2013 No 94).

+    Section 33A(2)(a): amended, on 16 December 2013, by [section 22][239] of the WorkSafe New Zealand Act 2013 (2013 No 94).

+    Section 33A(2)(b): amended, on 16 December 2013, by [section 22][239] of the WorkSafe New Zealand Act 2013 (2013 No 94).

+    Section 33A(2)(c): amended, on 16 December 2013, by [section 22][239] of the WorkSafe New Zealand Act 2013 (2013 No 94).

-##### 33B Health and Safety Regulator to notify chief executive of breaches of legislation
+##### 33B WorkSafe to notify chief executive of breaches of legislation

-*   (1) The Health and Safety Regulator must notify the chief executive if---
+*   (1) WorkSafe must notify the chief executive if---

-    *   (a) a permit holder is issued with a prohibition notice under the [Health and Safety in Employment Act 1992][203]; or
+    *   (a) a permit holder is issued with a prohibition notice under the [Health and Safety in Employment Act 1992][229]; or

     *   (b) an enforcement action is taken against the permit holder under that Act.

-    (2) Nothing in this Act derogates from the Health and Safety Regulator's responsibility for the administration and enforcement of that Act.
+    (2) Nothing in this Act derogates from WorkSafe's responsibility for the administration and enforcement of that Act.

-    (3) In this section, _prohibition notice_ and _enforcement action_ have the meanings given by [section 2(1)][281] of the Health and Safety in Employment Act 1992\.
+    (3) In this section, _prohibition notice_ and _enforcement action_ have the meanings given by [section 2(1)][282] of the Health and Safety in Employment Act 1992\.

-    Section 33B: inserted, on 24 May 2013, by [section 26][280] of the Crown Minerals Amendment Act 2013 (2013 No 14).
+    Section 33B: inserted, on 24 May 2013, by [section 26][281] of the Crown Minerals Amendment Act 2013 (2013 No 14).

+    Section 33B heading: amended, on 16 December 2013, by [section 22][239] of the WorkSafe New Zealand Act 2013 (2013 No 94).

+    Section 33B(1): amended, on 16 December 2013, by [section 22][239] of the WorkSafe New Zealand Act 2013 (2013 No 94).

+    Section 33B(2): amended, on 16 December 2013, by [section 22][239] of the WorkSafe New Zealand Act 2013 (2013 No 94).

 ##### 33C Iwi engagement reports